It depends! Honestly, it’s impossible for either SEO or SEM to be better than the other in ALL scenarios and circumstances for ALL businesses.

 Cons

-A fourth, main benefit of SEO is it builds your online reputation and presence in a big way by establishing authority and trust over time.
+SEO consistently builds your online reputation and presence in a big way by establishing authority and trust over time.
 SEM doesn’t do that.

 That’s undeniably the biggest benefit of SEO because it leads to all the pros listed above.
 As Google and other search engines value your website more and more (through more high-quality content and/or more links from other sites), the algorithms reward it with more organic traffic and visibility.

-If you want to do your SEO completely free, you’ll learn a lot but you’ll end up paying with time and the lost opportunity to rank faster and get found online faster by potential clients and customers.
+If you want to do your SEO completely free, you’ll learn a lot but you’ll end up paying with the lost opportunity to rank a lot faster and get found online sooner by potential clients and customers.

 Both SEM and SEO involve marketing through search engines like Google, Bing, DuckDuckGo, Yandex, and others.
 That means both are heavily reliant on finding the right keywords and optimizations that’ll beat out competitors and help you show up for those target keywords.